Tutorial 5: Analyzing Your Data

 - Page through your entries to view each in detail (you can use your keyboard's arrows if you'd like), adding tags and creating tag groups as you go using the "tags" tab on the right side of each entry.

-- After creating a new tag, you can choose which tag group it goes in, create a new tag group, or enabling auto-tagging by hovering over the tag and clicking the gear icon that appears.
+- After creating a new tag, you can choose which tag group it goes in, create a new tag group, or enabling auto-tagging by clicking the "A" icon to the tag's right.

-- In the example below, the scout has submitted a entry about buying two lipsticks for the price of one.
-Based on her responses, we've tagged "action: coupon, deal", "cashflow: negative" and "goal: reduce price".
+- In the example below, the scout has submitted a entry about buying two pairs of glasses for the price of one.
+Based on his responses, we've tagged "action: coupon, deal" and "cashflow: negative".
 (You'll notice there's an "other" tag in each group, which is checked if none of the listed tags fit a entry.
 This really helps keep track of which entries have been tagged completely.)

 4. Evaluate your tag list, then tag every entry